-There are a variety of exemptions, many of which you can claim on your federal tax return.
-There are also hardship exemptions that you must apply for with a paper application.
+There are different kinds of exemptions.
+Some you claim on your federal tax return.
+Others, including hardship exemptions, you apply for with a paper application.

 Select the button below.
 We’ll ask you a few questions and show you all health coverage exemptions that may apply to you.

-In addition to the exemptions above, you may qualify for a “hardship” exemption.
+In addition to the exemptions above, you may qualify for a “hardship” exemption for 2015.
 Hardships are life situations that keep you from getting health insurance.

 To claim a hardship exemption, you must fill out a paper application and mail it in to the Marketplace.
 For details and forms, follow the links below.

 Hardships that qualify you for exemptions include:

 Hardship exemptions usually cover the month before the hardship, the months of the hardship, and the month after the hardship.

-But in some cases the Marketplace may provide the exemption for additional months after the hardship, including up to a full calendar year.
+But in some cases the Marketplace may provide the exemption for additional months, including up to a full calendar year.

 If you’re granted a hardship exemption, the notice includes information on catastrophic health plans.
 With a hardship exemption, you can buy a catastrophic plan no matter how old you are or what your income is.

-A catastrophic plan offers lower-priced coverage that mainly protects you form high medical costs if you get seriously hurt or injured.
+A catastrophic plan offers lower-priced coverage that mainly protects you from high medical costs if you get seriously hurt or injured.